CruelMoney/mod-api-docs/source/index.html.md

 Welcome to the [Moderation API](https://moderationapi.com).

-The moderation API can help you to identify personal information and mask it out - even if the user attempts to bypass detection.
+The moderation API can help you to identify personal information and mask it out - even if the user attempts to evade detection.

 1. Define what type data you want to detect.
 2. Send a request to the API with content.